Information for healthcare professionals

 The usability of an app must satisfy the International Organization for Standardization’s requirements and recommendations for human-centred design principles and activities throughout its lifecycle.

 Our interoperability questions test how well an app exchanges data with other systems.
 For example, how it connects with a patient’s medical record or collects readings from another device such as a smart watch or blood pressure monitor.
-This process helps app providers use data within their product to build new functions, benefiting users.
+This process helps app developers use data within their product to build new functions, benefiting users.

-To do this, app providers use Application Programming Interfaces (APIs) – a service that allows third parties to view a product’s data in a more digestible format.
+To do this, app developers use Application Programming Interfaces (APIs) – a service that allows third parties to view a product’s data in a more digestible format.
 Not all apps exchange data, but those that do must adhere to NHS England’s Open API policy.
 These rules make the sharing process simple while also keeping it safe and secure.

 The technical stability questions are used to understand how an app has been tested and how testing will continue during its lifecycle.
-App providers must show how patients can report any problems and how they will work to rectify those problems.
+App developers must show how patients can report any problems and how they will work to rectify those problems.

 Any healthcare professional recommending health apps published on the NHS Apps Library is not liable for any adverse reactions or a deterioration in health experienced by users.
 The liability resides exclusively with the developers of the product in question and it is their responsibility to maintain compliance with the relevant regulations.